-An essay describing your interest in Cogswell College’s educational programs is required as part of the admissions process.
+An essay describing your interest in USV’s educational programs is required as part of the admissions process.

 On a separate sheet of paper, type an essay describing yourself and reasons for applying to this program.
 Tell us how your education will relate to your career goals.
 The essay must be approximately 2 double-spaced typed pages.

 If you have any questions, please don’t hesitate to contact your admissions advisor.

 At least one letter of recommendation is recommended for all applicants.
 Recommendations may be submitted by a teacher, counselor or community leader with whom the applicant has had immediate contact.
 Recommendations should address the applicant's level of commitment, as well as attributes such as creativity, initiative, motivation, character and academic achievement, to aid in assessing the applicant's reasonable potential for success as a student at USV.
 Recommendations may not come from friends or family members except in the case of a teacher-parent.

 The creative areas of Digital Art & Animation, Digital Audio Technology, and Game Design Art require samples of the applicant’s work to be submitted for review as part of the admissions process.